lqd/mir2wasm/README.md

-# Miri
+# mir2wasm

 An experimental compiler from [Rust] to [WebAssembly], based on rustc + Rust [MIR].

 **This doesn't do anything useful yet.**

-## Download Rust nightly
+## Hacking notes

-I currently recommend that you install [rustup] and then use it to install the current rustc nightly version:
+I recommend that you install [rustup] and then use it to install the current rustc nightly version:

 ```sh